ucdavisdatalab/workshop_intro_to_sql/README.md

 1. Navigate to where you saved your workshop data and select *basics.csv* and click the *Open* button.
 A new dialog window should pop up now.

-1. In the *Table name* field, you can change your table name.
+1. In the *Table name* field, you could change your table name.
 This is handy because if your data file is named something complicated, you can name it something easier to type here.
 Let's leave the name as *basics*.

 1. Check the box next to *Column names in first line* because our data has headers.